ChristoffBo/homeassistant/heimdall-test/README.md

-# Hassio Add-ons by petersendev: heimdall
+# Hassio Add-ons by ChristoffBo: heimdall

 ## About